 A fortuitous note from Mark Herlong, a researcher in Washington, DC, has led us to some major breakthroughs in our research into the enslaved people who lived at Eutaw, starting with one Mrs. Emeline Jones.
 Mr. Herlong came across her name (and her legendary culinary superstardom) during his own fascinating research on crime in 19th-century Washington.

-Emeline Jones was born a slave on the Hall estate at Eutaw in the 1830s, but was emancipated by Elizabeth Hall Whitridge by 1860.
-Jones was a surpassingly fine chef, and in the 1870s, she joined forces with John Chamberlin, a former riverboat gambler from Mississippi who ran a wildly popular (and politically connected) restaurant in DC, and later opened grand establishments in New York and at Old Point Comfort in Hampton Roads, Virginia.
-Emeline ran every one of his kitchens, and when she died, Chamberlin credited her cooking as the driving force of his success.
+Mrs. Jones followed her lifelong passion for cooking and became a chef, and in the 1870s, she joined forces with John Chamberlin, a former riverboat gambler from Mississippi who ran a wildly popular (and politically connected) restaurant in DC, and later opened grand establishments in New York and at Old Point Comfort in Hampton Roads, Virginia.
+Emeline Jones ran the kitchens at all of Chamberlin’s restaurants, and when she died, Chamberlin credited her cooking as the driving force of his success.

 Mrs. Jones was repeatedly offered a position at the White House; in fact, after tasting her dishes, President Garfield insisted that she come to the White House.
 As a free woman, Jones could do as she pleased, and once again cordially declined.